Usama-Akbar/Ropstam-Backend/README.md

 **joi**: Data Validations
 **S3**: AWS Media Storage
 ### Project Structure
 The project follows a common structure for an Express.js application.
-Here is an overview of the important files and directories:
+Here is an overview of the important files and directories:<br>

-**app.js**: Entry point of the application **routes/**: Contains route files for car and user endpoints **middlewares/**: Contains middleware functions for authentication and error handling **upload/**: Contains Uploaded files that goes from multer to AWS S3 Bucket **utils/**: Contains utility schemas and validations used throughout the application
+**app.js**: Entry point of the application<br>

+**routes/**: Contains route files for car and user endpoints<br>

+**middlewares/**: Contains middleware functions for authentication and error handling<br>

+**upload/**: Contains Uploaded files that goes from multer to AWS S3 Bucketv

+**utils/**: Contains utility schemas and validations used throughout the application<br>

 ### Installation and Setup
 To set up the project on your local machine, follow these steps: